mwalker33/Draft-Desfire-Introduction/Desfire_Guide.md

     KS2:    A2
     CMK: No.0, type des, key 0000000000000000
 ```
-Lest build and run the command to create this application on the proxmark3.
+Lets build and run the command to create this application on the proxmark3.
 ```
 hf mfdes createapp --aid 123456 --fid 3456 --ks1 0B --ks2 A2 -t des -n 0 -k 0000000000000000
 ```